noncomputable/AgentMaps/index.md

 ```

 Now, for each agent, we'll generate a random number between 0 and the total number of units, and
-store a unit whose index is that number, its ID, and the coordinates of its center:
+store the unit whose index is that number, its ID, and the coordinates of its center:

 ```javascript
 let random_index = Math.floor(agentmap.units.count() * Math.random()),